camillabjorkgren-win23-jsbackend/BlazorWebAppCamilla/README.md

 # Blazor Web App Camilla
 A web application built using Blazor, showcasing my initial project with this technology.
 In this application, users can register, log in, change their profile picture, update their password, and join courses.
-An administrator account is also available, providing capabilities to create and manage courses.
+An administrator system(Backoffice) is also available, providing capabilities to create and manage courses.

+## Usage
+Create a user, wait for the verification code sent to your email provided, login and join courses, manage your profile etc.
+All users created are admins, meaning they can login to the backoffice aswell (for demo purposes only).
+Check out the backoffice system where you can handle the newsletter subscribers, user-roles, create courses etc.

 ## Features
 - User Management